List of former English Heritage blue plaques: Indication of houses of historical interest in London

 During the period 1867–1902, the Society of Arts recorded the basic details of the 'memorial tablets' erected under its auspices in the periodical The Journal of the Society of Arts.
 After taking over the scheme, the London County Council issued a series of booklets detailing the work it was undertaking, each entitled 'Indication of Houses of Historical Interest in London' with a Roman numeral to indicate the order of publication.
 Each of these recorded the particulars of three or four recently erected plaques and included a short biography of each individual commemorated, details of the connection between person and property, and a simple line drawing of each plaque.
 Approximately 80 of these were published between 1903 and 1936.
 The booklets were also compiled and published as six hard bound volumes, issued in 1907, 1909, 1912, 1923, 1930 and 1938 (an expanded second edition of first volume was published in 1915).
 These were followed by a 'New Series' of 4-page leaflets covering one plaque each; these were entitled 'London Houses of Historical Interest marked by memorial tablets'. covering plaques erected between 1937 and 1940, incorporating photographs or illustrations of the subjects and houses instead of the plaque drawings.
 Curiously, whilst later sources make reference to eight of these, there are ten in the LCC material held by The London Archives, Nos.1 and 7 being used twice.

 The material published by the LCC before 1948 seldom made reference to the plaques erected by its predecessor, the Society of Arts.
-The first and fifth bound volumes included appendices in which plaques erected by 'persons or authorities other than the London County Council' were listed, these containing brief details of the SOA plaques extant at the time of their publication.
-Only the plaque to Sarah Siddons, erected by the Society in 1876 and re-erected with a supplementary tablet provided by the LCC in 1905, was given its own illustrated 'chapter', a drawing of this plaque appearing in the eighth booklet published, subsequently reproduced in the first of the bound volumes.
+The first five bound volumes included appendices in which plaques erected by 'persons or authorities other than the London County Council' were listed, these containing brief details of the SOA plaques extant at the time of their publication.
+The lists in volumes II and II were continuations of the first, the lists in IV and V being as complete as possible at the time of publication.
+Only the plaque to Sarah Siddons, erected by the Society in 1876 was given its own illustrated 'chapter', this being due to it having been rehung along with a new supplementary tablet provided by the LCC in 1905; a drawing of these appears in the eighth booklet published, subsequently reproduced in the first of the bound volumes.